 Learn basic drawing techniques and how to see and think about form and space.
 You'll get a better understanding of visual forms and representing those forms on paper.
 Class projects involve sketches of contours, negative space, and simple and complex forms.

 Gain a working knowledge of Illustrator's advanced features, from tough Pen tool challenges to gradient meshes, symbols, and effects.
-Students learn how to create photo-realistic illustrations, complex patterns, and rich designs, speeding their efforts with workflow features.
+You'll learn how to create photo-realistic illustrations, complex patterns, and rich designs, speeding their efforts with workflow features.
 The course builds on basic Illustrator skills to tackle high-end projects with depth, dimension, and wow-power.

 Learn how to analyze what you see in the world around you and communicate it on paper.
 Through hands-on projects, and guided by a professional artist, you will explore the critical concepts of line, mass, form, perspective, value, and composition, building a solid foundation for all your art and design work.
 And most importantly, you'll also discover that drawing can be fun.
 Did you know that spheres have inner edges?
 Or why artists measure with their thumbs?
 Grab your charcoal and chalk pastels... this course is your first step to developing your craft as an artist.